 The most common cause of high uric acid is due to your body not getting rid of it properly.

-This is mainly due to genetic factors.
+90% of this is due to your genes.
 Other factors can include certain medications and other health conditions.

 Who is at risk of getting gout?

 High uric acid levels are caused by the following factors:

 Genetics – some Māori and Pasifika people have genes that make it harder to get rid of uric acid from their bodies.

 Being overweight – carrying extra weight slows down the removal of uric acid by your kidneys.

 Increasing age – in about 90% of cases, gout affects men aged over 40 years and women after menopause.

 What you eat and drink – you increase your risk if you drink a lot of sugary drinks or alcohol, or eat too much food that is rich in purines, such as liver, meat or seafood.

 Tip: Ask your doctor whether you need to change any medications you take for other health problems.